 Note that the error below when I tried to save the changes.
 We did not give the reader access to the Employee table, but a relationship that passed through the table, so the OLS would not allow that.
 So, in this “Play” example, we could make only Budget sales access NONE and the changes save.

 We could Hide the BudgetSales and the Facility table from the HR Users.
 These are the two tables on the left of the Employee and FactPay relationship.

 Step 3 – Publish to Power BI

 Once published to Power BI, go to the Security page (3), located on the More Options (2) menu on the dataset.
 Pictured below is the path to security.
 Note the Email Address (5) of the user added to the HR Role (4).
-Once you go back to the report that contains BudgetSales or even just looking at the data model for the report, you will no longer see the table and get an error for any reports that contain that information.
+Once you go back to the report that contains BudgetSales or even just look at the data model for the report, you will no longer see the table and get an error for any reports that contain that information.

-Note that the user I am using to test, does not have admin or contributor to this workspace.
+Note that the user I am using to test does not have admin or contributor to this workspace.

 Step 4 – Testing the Final Result.